-- 32 district (rayon) councils (second level of self-government); - 898 councils of local self-government, i.e. towns, villages and communes (first level of self-government); - mayors at the first level of self-government and "General" Mayors of Chisinau and Balti. - 7.
-Councils were elected using a proportional closed list system, which allows independent candidates.
-Seats are distributed by a division method, where 1, 2, 3, 4, ... are the divisors (d'Hondt's formula). - 8.
-The mayors and general mayors were elected by a majority vote in two rounds.
-A run-off was organised in those cases where none of the candidates got more than 50% of the votes in the first round of elections - 9.
-The representation threshold, underlined in the previous opinion on the election law of the Republic of Moldova of the Venice Commission, remains a major concern of the Council for Democratic Elections regarding the preparation of the next parliamentary elections.
-Small national minorities are de facto excluded from any chance of representation in Parliament; it is recommended that the threshold for the representation of independents be lowered, particularly in reference to ethnic minorities.
+- $32 \operatorname{district}(rayon^2) \operatorname{councils}(\operatorname{second}\operatorname{level}\operatorname{of}\operatorname{self-government});$ - 898 councils of local self-government, i.e. towns, villages and communes (first level of self-government); - mayors at the first level of self-government and "General" Mayors of Chisinau and Balti.

+7. Councils were elected using a proportional closed list system, which allows independent candidates.
+Seats are distributed by a division method, where 1, 2, 3, 4, ... are the divisors (d'Hondt's formula).

+8. The mayors and general mayors were elected by a majority vote in two rounds.
+A run-off was organised in those cases where none of the candidates got more than 50% of the votes in the first round of elections.

+9. The representation threshold, underlined in the previous opinion on the election law of the Republic of Moldova of the Venice Commission, remains a major concern of the Council for Democratic Elections regarding the preparation of the next parliamentary elections.
+There is a representation threshold of 6% for parties, 9% for blocks (pre-election coalitions) consisting of two parties, and 12% for blocks of three of more parties (Article 86 (1) of the Law).
+This leads to the non-representation in Parliament of a large part of the electorate.
+Furthermore, small national minorities are de facto excluded from any chance of representation in Parliament; it is therefore recommended that the threshold be lowered, particularly in reference to ethnic minorities.